raphsilva/corpus-4p/README.md

 #### Versioning
 Stable releases are listed at https://github.com/raphsilva/corpus-4p/releases.
 Versions have the format X.Y.Z, where:
-* X changes when there are changes in the format of the data set or significant change of its contents;
+* X changes when there are significant changes in the data set contents;
-* Y changes when there are small changes in the annotation information;
+* Y changes when there are small changes in the data set contents;
 * Z changes when there are changes in the documentation, changes in meta information or refactoring.